altera-fpga/hls-samples/CONTRIBUTING.md

 2. Select an **Owner** for the forked repository.

-3. Deselect the **Copy the master branch only** check box.
+3. Deselect the **Copy the main branch only** check box.
 (It should be unchecked before proceeding to the next step.)

 4. Click the **Create fork** button.

-5. If you have an existing fork but do not have a `development` branch, create a `development` branch by selecting the oneapi-src/oneAPI-samples `development` branch in the dropdown as the branch source.
+5. If you have an existing fork but do not have a `development` branch, create a `development` branch by selecting the altera-fpga/hls-samples `development` branch in the dropdown as the branch source.

 6. Once your fork has been created, click the **Settings** icon and find the **Default Branch** section.